Heavy Unit

-It really is amazing just how many shooters were released for the Genesis early on.
+It is amazing just how many shooters were released for the Genesis early on.
 It shouldn’t come as a surprise; the system’s fast processor made porting the latest arcade titles easy.
-It also doesn’t hurt that shooters in general aren’t as complex as a platformer and easier to create.
-But just because the games were there doesn’t mean they were good.
+Of course it also does not hurt that shooters in general are not as complex as a platformer and easier to create.
+But just because the games were there does not mean they were good.
 Case in point, Heavy Unit.
 The game is decent and ticks all of the usual boxes but lacks that special something like a Thunder Force that would make you seek it out.
 There are far too many alternatives on the system to bother with an average game.

 Most shooters live and die by their weapon system and unfortunately Heavy Unit falls short.
 There’s an option for more speed, a shield that protects you from three hits, and a power booster that raises your firepower.
 You also have missiles that to be honest aren’t much help.
 Sadly that is all and when fully powered up you won’t really notice much of a difference.
 On the plus side it only takes three boosters to reach max level.

 The Heavy Unit in the title refers to a power-up that transforms your ship into a mech.
 In this form your firepower doubles and your missiles become heat seekers.
-Unfortunately it isn’t as awesome as it sounds.
+Unfortunately it is not as awesome as it sounds.
 Your missiles have a tendency to follow the wrong enemies and even circle around power-ups instead.
 While your robot looks cool it also makes you a very large target, making some boss battles even more frustrating than they should be.
 It’s also pretty rare up until the end of the game; in the first five levels I probably changed twice.
-As much as I liked the mech power-up in practice it wasn’t worth dealing with the larger sprite in exchange for power.
+As much as I like the mech power-up in practice it was not worth dealing with the larger sprite in exchange for power.

 Heavy Unit’s six levels initially don’t seem very long.
 However due to the difficulty and heavy trial and error involved in making progress it seems longer than it actually is.
 It’s a Catch 22; more levels would have been nice but the entire production is mediocre so would that really have made the game better?
 They at least tried to extend the life of the game through the various options in its menus such as stage select, game saving, and even watching a replay of your last run.
 They are definitely cool but would have been better off in a good game.